d12frosted/elpa-mirror/melpa/time-block-readme.txt

 (time-block-advise my/elfeed-block-advice 'elfeed workday "You have decided not to check news currently."
                    "You have decided not to check news currently.\nStill start elfeed?")

+;; Manually advising commands to be time-blocked

+Commands can also be manually advised.
+This can be done to prevent only certain cases from happening.
+For instance, I use the following code to delay myself from editing my emacs configuration during the workday.

+(defun my/buffer-sets-around-advice (orig name)
+  "Check if NAME is 'emacs', if so, follow time blocking logic before calling ORIG (`buffer-sets-load-set')."
+  (unless (and (string= name "emacs")
+               (time-block-group-blocked-p :workday)
+               (not (yes-or-no-p "You have decided not to edit your emacs configuration at this time.\nContinue?")))
+    (funcall orig name)))
+(advice-add 'buffer-sets-load-set :around #'my/buffer-sets-around-advice)